bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2.1.2+20160514  Update KCFinder .htaccess file
+    2.1.3+20160603  Improve derivation of path to upload directory 2.1.2+20160514  Update KCFinder .htaccess file
     2.1.1+20160513  Move configuration documentation to the phplist site 2.1.0+20160207  Load ckeditor from its CDN